cms-analysis/flashggFinalFit/Trees2WS/README.md

 # Converting ROOT trees to workspaces

 This package offers a brand new functionality of Final Fits which enables you to convert flat ROOT trees to Final Fits compatible workspaces.
-This means (at least for quick sensitivity studies) you can skip the lengthy process of making the flashgg workspaces.

 The input options for converting trees to workspaces are steered by a config file:
 ```
 trees2wsCfg = {

   # Name of RooDirectory storing input tree
-  'inputTreeDir':'tagsDumper/trees',
+  'inputTreeDir':'DiphotonTree',

   # Variables to be added to dataframe: use wildcard * for common strings
-  'mainVars':["CMS_hgg_mass","weight","dZ","*sigma"], # Vars added to nominal MC RooDataSets
+  'mainVars':["CMS_hgg_mass","weight","dZ","weight_*"], # Vars added to nominal MC RooDataSets
   'dataVars':["CMS_hgg_mass","weight"], # Vars to be added nominal data RooDataSets
   'stxsVar':'', # Var for STXS splitting: if using the option -doSTXSSplitting
-  'notagVars':["weight"], # Vars to add to NOTAG RooDataset: if using option --doNOTAG
   'systematicsVars':["CMS_hgg_mass","weight"], # Variables to add to sytematic RooDataHists
   'theoryWeightContainers':{'alphaSWeights':2,'scaleWeights':9,'pdfWeights':60}, # Theory weights to add to nominal + NOTAG RooDatasets, value corresponds to number of weights (0-N).